Skip to main content

 path_organization_id: jwt.org_name

-path_user_profile: jwt.profile
+path_user_profile: header.X-USER-PROFILE

-path_user_role: jwt.roles
+path_user_role: header.X-USER-ROLES

 anonymous_profile: guest

-anonymous_roles: [acme_guest]
+anonymous_roles: [guest]

 As with all Inigo YAML configurations, use inigo apply to apply the configuration as such: